------DOSAGE FORMS AND STRENGTHS------DOSAGE FORMS AND STRENGTHS------

-Tablets: 1.479 g sodium sulfate, 0.225 g magnesium sulfate, and 0.188 g potassium chloride.
+-----DOSAGE FORMS AND STRENGTHS-----Tablets: 1.479 g sodium sulfate, 0.225 g magnesium sulfate, and 0.188 g potassium chloride.
 (3)

------CONTRAINDICATIONS------
+- ------CONTRAINDICATIONS------

 - Gastrointestinal obstruction or ileus (4, 5.6)

 - Bowel perforation (4, 5.6)

 - Toxic colitis or toxic megacolon (4)

 - Gastric retention (4)

-- Hypersensitivity to any ingredient in SUTAB (4, 6.2)
+- Hypersensitivity to any ingredient in SUTAB (4, 5.7)

-------WARNINGS AND PRECAUTIONS------

-- Risk of fluid and electrolyte abnormalities: Encourage adequate hydration, assess concurrent medications and consider laboratory assessments prior to and after each use.
+------WARNINGS AND PRECAUTIONS-----Risk of fluid and electrolyte abnormalities: Encourage adequate hydration, assess

+- concurrent medications and consider laboratory assessments prior to and after each use.
 (5.1, 7.1) - Cardiac arrhythmias: Consider pre-dose and post-colonoscopy ECGs in patients at increased risk.
 (5.2) - Seizures: Use caution in patients with a history of seizures and patients at increased risk of seizures, including medications that lower the seizure threshold.
 (5.3, 7.1) - Patients with renal impairment or taking concomitant medications that affect renal function: Use caution, ensure adequate hydration and consider laboratory testing.
-(5.4, 7.1) - Mucosal ulcerations: Consider potential for mucosal ulcerations when interpreting colonoscopy findings in patients with known or suspected inflammatory bowel disease.
-Consider potential for mucosal ulcerations in patients undergoing esophageal gastroduodenoscopy.
-(5.5, 6.2) - Suspected GI obstruction or perforation: Rule out the diagnosis before administration.
-(4, 5.6)
+(5.4, 7.1) - Colonic mucosal ulcerations: Consider potential for mucosal ulcerations when interpreting colonoscopy findings in patients with known or suspected inflammatory bowel disease.
+(5.5) - Suspected GI obstruction or perforation: Rule out the diagnosis before administration.
+(4, 5.6) Hypersensitivity reactions, including anaphylaxis: Inform patients to seek immediate - medical care if symptoms occur.
+(5.7) Risk of Gastrointestinal Complications with Ingestion of Desiccant: Postmarketing - reports of ingestion of the desiccant along with SUTAB tablets has been reported and may be associated with risk of gastrointestinal complications and/or choking.
+(2.2, 5.8)

------ADVERSE REACTIONS------

-Most common gastrointestinal adverse reactions are nausea, abdominal distension, vomiting and upper abdominal pain.
-(6.1)
+-----ADVERSE REACTIONS------Most common gastrointestinal adverse reactions are nausea, abdominal distension, vomiting and upper abdominal pain.
+(6.1) To report SUSPECTED ADVERSE REACTIONS, contact Braintree Laboratories, Inc. at

-To report SUSPECTED ADVERSE REACTIONS, contact Braintree Laboratories, Inc. at 1-800-874-6756 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.
+1-800-874-6756 or FDA at 1-800-FDA-1088 or www.fda.gov/medwatch. -----DRUG INTERACTIONS------

-------DRUG INTERACTIONS-------Drugs that increase risk of fluid and electrolyte imbalance.
-(7.1)